-The Czech Presidency of the Committee of Ministers of the Council of Europe will host an important anti-corruption event under its Chairmanship.
-This event will discuss both the main trends and the lessons learned from GRECO’s Fourth Evaluation Round.
+The Czech Presidency of the Committee of Ministers of the Council of Europe has hosted an important anti-corruption event under its Chairmanship.
+This event discussed both the main trends and the lessons learned from GRECO’s Fourth Evaluation Round.

 A Training Seminar was held in Strasbourg, on 3-5 May 2017, to prepare evaluators for the Fifth Evaluation Round.
 This hands-on practical Seminar included case studies and mock evaluations to enable participants to become familiar with GRECO evaluation procedures (and the requirements thereof) and the substance of the topics to be discussed during evaluation visits.